Abe Goff: Early years

 Goff was born and raised in Colfax, Washington, in the Palouse region, the fourth son of Herbert W. and Mary (Dorsey) Goff.
 After graduating from high school in 1918, he enlisted in the U.S. Army as a private and underwent preliminary officer training at the University of Idaho in Moscow during the last weeks of World War I. Discharged from the military in December, he entered the law school at the UI in January 1919 and graduated in 1924.
 He was also the center on the Vandals football team. and was a member of Beta Theta Pi fraternity.
 His older brothers attended Washington State College (now University) in nearby Pullman.

 Early career

 Goff commenced practice in Moscow the same year and was the prosecuting attorney for Latah County from 1926 to 1934.
 He also worked as a special lecturer at the UI law school from 1933 to 1941.
 In 1940, he was made president of the Idaho Bar Association.
-In 1941, Goff was elected to the Idaho Senate.
+In 1941, Goff was elected to the Idaho Senate, after failing to win the Republican nomination for the United States Senate.